A Comprehensive Overview of Web Scraping Legality: Frequent Issues, Major Laws, Notable Cases

 1.3.
 Copyrighted Data

 This is the type of data owned by an individual or business with full control over its reproduction and use.
 Copyrighted data includes anything like articles, images, songs, databases, and more, and even though this data is openly available online, it’s illegal to use without the consent of the owner.
 Therefore, while scraping is not illegal in such a case, any further usage of the data might be, depending on a country’s laws.
-Instead of replicating a piece of writing in full, you can, for instance, use snippets of the original text or provide the reference to the source of the image, table, or video you use.
+Instead of replicating a piece of writing in full after you have scraped a website, you can, for instance, use snippets of the original text or provide the reference to the source of the image, table, or video you use.

 However, factual data, is not copyrightable.
-The names, prices, and features of products aren’t covered by copyright laws, and it’s legal to scrape them.
+The names, prices, and features of products or services aren’t covered by copyright laws, and it’s legal to scrape them.
 Be aware of the issue of database rights, however.
-It is often illegal to scrape and reproduce a full database from the web, but using pieces of information without replicating the original database structure does not violate most of the regulations.
+It is often illegal to scrape and reproduce a full database from the web, but using pieces of information without replicating the original database structure does not violate most web scraping copyright regulations.
+Let’s talk a bit about the most frequent legal issues, and then proceed to a brief explanation of existing legislation and regulations in a few different jurisdictions.

 2.1.
 Copyright Infringement